The Netherlands is a great place to work as a nurse, and at the moment, it is really in need of more nursing staff as well.

 After that, you go through the process of registering itself: lots more information is available on the BIG website.

-Do I need a visa to work as nurse in the Netherlands?
+Do I need a visa to work as a nurse in the Netherlands?

 If you’re from a non-EU country, you will need a working visa to work as a nurse in the Netherlands.
-The EMTG does not sponsor visas, so that’s important to keep in mind.
+Make sure to find out if the company you apply to work for can sponsor visas.
 We have a whole article about getting a visa to work in the Netherlands, so you can find all the detail you need there.

 What’s it like to work as a nurse in the Netherlands?